 - Failure to properly monitor the heart rates of both mother and child during delivery to detect signs of fetal distress.
 If the baby exhibits an abnormal heart rate, it is a symptom of reduced blood or oxygen deprivation and may result in brain injury

-A cerebral palsy attorney can help you file a lawsuit if you believe that your child's cerebral palsy was caused by medical malpractice.
+A cerebral palsy attorney can help you file a lawsuit if you believe your child’s cerebral palsy was caused by medical malpractice.

 Could Medical Malpractice Have Caused My Child’s Cerebral Palsy?